 Dill pickle slices, optional

-Shape the ground beef into four patties; fry in a skillet or broil to desired doneness, turning to evenly brown.
+Shape the ground beef into 4 patties.
+Using the same skillet, fry the burgers to your desired doneness, turning to evenly brown.
 You can also broil them if you prefer.

 Preheat the broiler.
 On a baking sheet or broiler-safe pan, arrange the slices of rye bread.
-Place one hamburger patty on each piece of rye bread and top the burgers with sauerkraut, onion, and cheese.
-Broil until cheese is melted.
+Place one hamburger patty on each piece of rye bread and top the burgers with the sauerkraut, onion, and then cheese.
+Broil until the cheese is melted.

 Glass Bakeware Warning

 Do not use glass bakeware when broiling or when a recipe calls to add liquid to a hot pan, as glass may explode.
 Even if it states oven-safe or heat resistant, tempered glass products can, and do, break occasionally.

 - You can caramelize the onions, instead of simply sautéing them, for a deeper and richer flavor.
 The process will take longer (30 to 45 minutes) so plan accordingly.

 - Swap out the sauerkraut for a mayo-based coleslaw, which makes the open-faced burger more like a Rachel than a Reuben.

 - To add extra flavor to the burger, add a tablespoon or two of the Thousand Island dressing to the ground beef before forming into patties.

 - For a decadent touch, top the burger with some chopped corned beef along with the sauerkraut, onion, and cheese.